-It isn’t until spinal shock subsides that individuals will better understand what functions are or are not affected by spinal cord injury (SCI).
+Spinal shock describes the temporary loss of all reflexes, sensation, and motor control below one’s level of spinal cord injury.
+Often, it isn’t until spinal shock subsides that individuals develop a better understanding of what functions are or are not affected by spinal cord injury (SCI).

 What Causes Spinal Shock?

 While the underlying mechanisms of spinal shock have yet to be fully understood, it’s suggested that spinal shock is caused by swelling following damage to the spinal cord.
 Generally, swelling peaks at about 3-6 days post-injury.

 Immediately following SCI, the body attempts to heal itself by activating an inflammatory response.
 This triggers an outbreak of biochemical reactions in an attempt to protect and stabilize the spinal cord.
 However, these processes are harsh and can cause secondary damage in the form of cell deaths, inflammation, swelling, and reduced blood flow.

 Swelling of the spinal cord can further restrict blood flow, which disrupts the delivery of oxygen and other essential nutrients to tissues.
 As a result, autoregulation (the ability to maintain a constant blood flow) below the level of injury becomes impaired.
 Our bodies need blood to fuel cellular activity.
 Without sufficient amounts of it, cells may be damaged and the body can start to dysfunction.